My wife and I visited Central City, Colorado on September 23. We stayed in Black Hawk for this trip.

 Walking around Central City

-We parked at Century Casino.
-It was easy to find a space.
+We parked at Century Casino, where it was easy to find a space.
 We walked to Johnny Z’s Casino.
-It has two stories of slots, video poker and electronic table games.
+This casino has two stories of slots, video poker and electronic table games.
 It offers a couple of dining options, a bar and a lounge area.

 The next stop was Famous Bonanza Casino.
 This is an interesting casino.
 Most of its slot machines operated on coins.
-I had not seen a coin penny slot in at least a decade.
-One title is Kenny Roger’s Gambler, a classic among many others there.
+I had not seen a penny-coin slot in at least a decade.
+One title we saw was Kenny Roger’s Gambler, a classic among many others there.
 Coin slots ran up to the $5 denomination.
 There were no coin video poker machines.
-The poker was all ticket-in ticket-out.
+The poker was all ticket-in/ticket-out.

-We checked out Century Casino next.
-It is the largest of the downtown Central City casinos.
+We checked out Century Casino next, which is the largest of the downtown Central City casinos.
 It has two stories and a hotel.
 The bottom level is the restaurant.
-The casino floor is all slot machines with a video poker bar.
-The back area has video poker, electronic table games and live ones.
-This included $5 blackjack that stands on all 17’s and allows players to split aces more than once.
+The casino floor, one level up, is all slot machines with a video poker bar.
+The back area has video poker, electronic table games and live table games as well.
+These included $5 blackjack that stands on all 17’s and allows players to split aces more than once.
 This is a great deal for blackjack players.

 We returned to the main casino shops.
 We briefly went into Dostal Alley.
-It is a small slot hall with a large bar area.
+It is a small slots hall with a large bar area.
 Easy Street Casino was next.
-It is related to Famous Bonanza.
-It had a variety of coin and ticket slot and video poker machines.
+It is related to Famous Bonanza, and it had a variety of coin and ticket slot and video poker machines.

-The last Central City casino to see was Grand Z. It is on the way to Black Hawk.
+The last Central City casino we visited was Grand Z, which was on the way to Black Hawk.
 It is the most modern of the Central City casinos.
-It has a hotel and dining.
-There are two large floors of casino games.
-It includes a large selection of live and electronic table games.
+Grand Z offers a hotel and dining, and there are two large floors of casino games, including a large selection of live and electronic table games.
 There is a wide selection of slots and video poker, including many new titles.

-I spent a few dollars on the coin slots at Famous Bonanza and Easy Street.
-I played some Six Card Bonus Poker at Grand Z. I enjoy playing unique games like these.
+I spent a few dollars on the coin slots at Famous Bonanza and Easy Street, and I played some Six Card Bonus Poker at Grand Z. I enjoy playing unique games such as these.

 There is some good gambling in Central City.
-There is full pay 9/6 Bonus Poker Deluxe at Grand Z. The blackjack games stand on all 17’s.
-The nostalgia of a coin slot casino may be worth the visit alone to some players.
+There is full pay 9/6 Bonus Poker Deluxe at Grand Z. The blackjack games we found stand on all 17’s.
+The nostalgia of a coin-slot casino may be worth the visit alone to some players.